 If you have a tooth infection, or a tooth abscess, you may be given a prescription for an antibiotic.
 These tooth infections are important to treat, because uncontrolled, they can spread to close off breathing passages or spread to the brain.
 There are various types of antibiotics used for oral infections.

 It is important to note that when treating a tooth infection, antibiotics used alone will not cure the problem.
-In fact, it will most likely make it worse.
+In fact, it will most likely make it worse unless it is accompanied by eliminating the source of the infection.
 The reason is that the antibiotic cannot get inside an infected tooth.
 This tissue will almost always be dead if the tooth is abscessed.
 That means that there is no blood circulation, no white blood cells, and no way to get the antibiotic to the source of the infection.
 So it is a constant battle with the bacteria that are leaking into your bone from the inside of the tooth.
 The best you can do with an antibiotic combined with your body defenses is to weaken the infection.
-And then an interesting thing happens - the bacteria begin to develop resistance to the antibiotic.
+And then an interesting thing happens—the bacteria tend to develop resistance to the antibiotic.
 So when the infection comes back, as it always does, you will have bacteria that are now more resistant to the antibiotic.
-It isn't hard to see how this could be a potentially very dangerous situation.
+It isn’t hard to see how this could be a potentially very dangerous situation, as this is the type of infection that could get out of control.

-Here are some sample instructions for a patient if you have a prescription for erythromycin, cephalosporins (such as cephalexin), or tetracycline.
+Here are some sample instructions for a patient if you have a prescription for erythromycin, cephalosporin, penicillin, clindamycin, or tetracycline (the antibiotics commonly prescribed by dentists).

 - Please take all of the antibiotic for the prescribed length of time.